Cuttack

-The old and the most important part of the city is centred on a strip of land between the Kathajodi River and the Mahanadi River, bounded on the south-east by Old Jagannath Road.
+The old and most important part of the city is centred on a strip of land between the Kathajodi River and the Mahanadi River, bounded on the south-east by Old Jagannath Road.
 The city, being a part of the Cuttack Municipal Corporation consisting of 59 wards.
-Cuttack stretches from Phulnakhara across the Kathajodi in the south to Choudwar in north across the Birupa River, while in the east it begins at Kandarpur and runs west as far as Naraj.
-Four rivers including Mahanadi and its distributaries Kathajodi, Kuakhai, Birupa run through the city.
-Further Kathajodi is distributed into Devi and Biluakhai which often makes the geographical area look like fibrous roots.
+Cuttack stretches from Phulnakhara across the Kathajodi in the south to Choudwar in the north across the Birupa River, while in the east it begins at Kandarpur and runs west as far as Naraj.
+Four rivers, including the Mahanadi and its distributaries, the Kathajodi, Kuakhai and, Birupa, run through the city.
+Further Kathajodi is distributed into the Devi and Biluakhai, which often makes the geographical area look like fibrous roots.

-Cuttack and Bhubaneswar are often referred to as the Twin-Cities of Odisha.
-The metropolitan area formed by the two cities has a population of 1.862 million in 2018.
+Cuttack and Bhubaneswar are often referred to as the Twin Cities of Odisha.
+The metropolitan area formed by the two cities had a population of 1.862 million in 2018.